We have infant, junior and secondary schools in Wirksworth and an independent residential school for children with special needs on two sites nearby.

 Anthony Gell School is a mixed secondary school and sixth form in Wirksworth It began as a Free Grammar School established by Anthony Gell in 1576.
 The rather glamorous old school building (from 1828) is now a private house on the edge of St. Mary’s churchyard.

-Anthony Gell School is a very special place to learn.
-We are a high achieving, 11-18 mixed comprehensive school, with a proud history of success, which is based on a commitment to personal growth and a desire to meet the needs of individual students.
+Anthony Gell School is a very special place to learn, a high achieving, 11-18 mixed comprehensive school, with a history of success, based on a commitment to personal growth and a desire to meet the needs of individual students.

 Alderwasley Hall School